 - 1. Nomination Procedures - a.
-No later than one hundred and fifty (150) days before the start of the term of office, the International Secretary-Treasurer of the Union shall cause nominating ballots, commitment to serve statements and cover letters to be mailed to all active members of all Local Councils within the United States scheduled for election as provided in Paragraph 3. of this Section.
-For all Local Councils located outside of the United States the time frame shall be two hundred and ten (210) days before the start of the term of office.
 The International Secretary-Treasurer of the Union shall notify the Local Council President thirty (30) days prior to distributing said nominating ballots.

 For newly organized carriers, the nominating ballots, commitment to serve statements and cover letters shall be mailed to all active members of Local Councils no later than sixty (60) days following the appointment of Temporary Local Council Officers.
-Every effort should be made to ensure that at least 50% of the Flight Attendants have become members. - b.
+Every effort should be made to ensure that at least 50% of the Flight Attendants have become members.

+- b.
 Nomination procedures shall be conducted by secret ballot. - c.
 (1) Each active member in good standing may nominate one (1) candidate for the office of President, Vice President and Secretary. - (2) The member shall be responsible for determination of that member's nominee's commitment to serve prior to nomination. - d.
-Nominating ballots, executed by active members in good standing, shall be sent to the International Secretary-Treasurer of the Union prior to the count date specified on said nominating ballot. - Nominating ballots of active members in good standing shall be certified and tallied under the supervision of the Ballot Certification Committee at the International Office. - f.
+Nominating ballots, executed by active members in good standing, shall be sent to the International Secretary-Treasurer of the Union prior to the count date specified on said nominating ballot. - e.
+Nominating ballots of active members in good standing shall be certified and tallied under the supervision of the Ballot Certification Committee at the International Office. - f.
 (1) The Ballot Certification Committee shall determine a candidate's commitment to serve as an elected Officer by any one (1) of the following: - (a) Receipt of a commitment to serve card with the nomination ballot. - (b) Written notification prior to the count date. - (c) Checking the indicated block on the transmittal envelope.